benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 ### Parsing the Response

-The Order Details JSON response contains several fields relating to status.
+The [Order Details](https://developer.niketech.com/docs/projects/User%20order%20details?tab=api){:target="new-tab"} JSON response contains several fields relating to status.
 See [Understanding Order Status](#understanding-order-status) for more detail about how status is determined, and the suggested order statuses to display in your experience.
 See the [Order Details API](https://developer.niketech.com/docs/projects/User%20order%20details?tab=api){:target="new-tab"} for a full list of fields returned in the response.

 ## Understanding Order Status